luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 C. Agility
 D. High availability

-373. Which AWS service makes it easier to monitor and troubleshoot application logs and cloud resources?
+## 373. Which AWS service makes it easier to monitor and troubleshoot application logs and cloud resources?

 A. Amazon EC2

 B. AWS Identity and Access Management (IAM)

-(X)C. Amazon CloudWatch
+**C. Amazon CloudWatch**

 D. AWS CloudTrail

-374. Which AWS service uses AWS Compute Optimizer to provide sizing recommendations based on workload metrics?
+## 374. Which AWS service uses AWS Compute Optimizer to provide sizing recommendations based on workload metrics?

-A. Amazon EC2
+**A. Amazon EC2**

 B. Amazon RDS

 C. Amazon Lightsail

 D. AWS Step Functions

-375. Which AWS service will help a company plan a migration to AWS by collecting the configuration, usage, and behavior data of on-premises data centers?
+## 375. Which AWS service will help a company plan a migration to AWS by collecting the configuration, usage, and behavior data of on-premises data centers?

 A. AWS Resource Groups

-(X)B. AWS Application Discovery Service
+**B. AWS Application Discovery Service**

 C. AWS Service Catalog

 D. AWS Systems Manager

-376. Which AWS service uses a combination of publishers and subscribers?
+## 376. Which AWS service uses a combination of publishers and subscribers?

 A. AWS Lambda

-(X)B. Amazon Simple Notification Service (Amazon SNS)
+**B. Amazon Simple Notification Service (Amazon SNS)**

 C. Amazon CloudWatch

 D. AWS CloudFormation

-377. A company is in the early stages of planning a migration to AWS.
+## 377. A company is in the early stages of planning a migration to AWS.
 The company wants to obtain the monthly predicted total AWS cost of ownership for future Amazon EC2 instances and associated storage.
 Which AWS service or tool should the company use to meet these requirements?

-(X)A. AWS Pricing Calculator
+**A.AWS Pricing Calculator**
 B. AWS Compute Optimizer
 C. AWS Trusted Advisor
 D. AWS Application Migration Service

-378. A company deploys a new application to Amazon EC2 instances.
+## 378. A company deploys a new application to Amazon EC2 instances.
 The application code is stored in an AWS CodeCommit repository.
 The company uses an AWS CodePipeline pipeline to deploy the code to the EC2 instances through a continuous integration and continuous delivery (CI/CD) process.

 A SysOps administrator needs to ensure that sensitive database information is configured properly on the EC2 instances to prevent accidental leakage of credentials.

 Which solutions will store and retrieve the sensitive information in the MOST secure manner?
 (Choose two.)

-(X)A. Store the values in AWS Secrets Manager.
+**A.** Store the values in **AWS Secrets Manager**.
 Update the code to retrieve these values when the application starts.
 Store the values as environmental variables that the application can use.

-(X)B. Store the values in AWS Systems Manager Parameter Store as secret strings.
+B. Store the values in AWS Systems Manager Parameter Store as secret strings.
 Update the code to retrieve these values when the application starts.
 Store the values as environmental variables that the application can use.

 C. Store the values in an AWS Lambda function.
 Update the code to invoke the Lambda function when the application starts.
 Configure the Lambda function to inject the values as environmental variables that the application can use.

 D. Store the configuration information in a file on the EC2 instances.
 Ensure that the underlying drives are encrypted by AWS Key Management Service (AWS KMS).
 Update the application to read the file when the application starts.
 Store the values as environmental variables.

 E. Store the values in a text file in an Amazon S3 bucket.
 In the CI/CD pipeline, copy the file to the EC2 instance in an appropriate location on a disk that the application can read.

-379. A large company is migrating its entire IT portfolio to AWS.
+## 379. A large company is migrating its entire IT portfolio to AWS.
 Each business unit in the company has a standalone AWS account that supports both development and test environments.
 New accounts to support production workloads will be needed soon.

 The finance department requires a centralized method for payment but must maintain visibility into each group's spending to allocate costs.